 Tip #2: Use Personalization To Upsell And Cross-Sell

 Did you know that checkout pages offer the perfect opportunities for strategic upselling and cross-selling?
 All you need to do is offer customers the option to either upgrade to a more expensive version of your product, or purchase additional items.
 To achieve the desired purchase result, you will need to display the upgraded or recommended products as one of the steps in the checkout process.
 You can make these products more appealing by including positive reviews, discount offers, or "most popular" tags.
-Just like a grocery store strategically places items in a large visual display right next to the checkout lanes, so too must you catch your customer's eyes with relevant must-have products before they finish checking out.
+Just like a grocery store strategically places items in a large visual display right next to the checkout lanes, you must also catch your customer's eyes with relevant must-have products before they finish checking out.

 Tip #3: Profiles Offer More Insights Into Your Customers